 Have you just been diagnosed?

-If you have recently been diagnosed with an eyesight problem by your GP, Optometrist, eye doctor, eye surgeon, eye specialist, Orthoptist or Ophthalmologist, then you would more than likely have many concerns and questions that you need answered.
+If you have recently been diagnosed with an eye condition by your GP, Optometrist, eye doctor, eye surgeon, eye specialist, Orthoptist or Ophthalmologist, then you would more than likely have many concerns and questions that you need answered.

-You may have only had a short period of time after being diagnosed to discuss all your options with any of the above medical professionals, therefore Eyes for Life Canberra is the next part in your journey to understanding your eyesight problem.
+You may have only had a short period of time after being diagnosed to discuss all your options with any of the above medical professionals, therefore Eyes for Life Canberra is the next part in your journey to understanding your vision loss.
 Book an appointment online with our Outreach Officer or call us to make a booking.

 How much will it cost?